 Writer/Publisher Norman Cousins famously showed the world how LAUGHTER can cure disease.
-After learning he’d come down with an incurable, terminal disease Cousins rejected the grim prognosis and got hold of a 16mm projector to run copies of Jack Benny shows and Laurel & Hardy short subjects.
+After learning that he’d come down with an incurable, terminal disease Cousins rejected the grim prognosis and got hold of a 16mm projector to run copies of Jack Benny shows and Laurel & Hardy short subjects.
 He documented his escape from certain death in the book ANATOMY OF AN ILLNESS.
 I have a section about Mr. Cousins, including a link to the movie version of his book HERE.

 The Loony 60’s TV show that took a mere